xzzhang2/xzzhang2.github.io/pages/pubs.md

 3.	**Zhang, X**.
 (2014).
 Book review: A Review of Democracy on trial: Social movements and cultural politics in postauthoritarian Taiwan, by Y.-C. Chuang. *The China Review*.
 14(2), 265-269.

 ### <a name="conferences"></a>3. *selected* peer-reviewed international major conference presentations

+1. Guo, S., **Zhang, X.**, Wang, D. (2023, May).
+Zoom boom and sensor-mediated impression management: The role of expertise and power relations.
+Paper to be presented at the 73rd Annual Conference of the International Communication Association (**ICA**), Toronto, Canada, 25 - 29 May 2023.

+2. **Zhang, X.**, Zhu, R. (2023, May).
+Will political disagreement foster a civic culture?
+The role of social media self-Withdrawal and network heterogeneity in a polarized context.
+Paper to be presented at the 73rd Annual Conference of the International Communication Association (**ICA**), Toronto, Canada, 25 - 29 May 2023.

+3. Zhu, R., **Zhang, X.** (2023, May).
+Public sector’s misinformation debunking during the public health campaign: A case of Hong Kong’s COVID-19 vaccination programme.
+Paper to be presented at the 73rd Annual Conference of the International Communication Association (**ICA**), Toronto, Canada, 25 - 29 May 2023.

+4. Gou, Z., Wu, Y., **Zhang, X.**, Wang, C. (2023, May) *Yesterday Once More*: Collective storytelling constitutes the success of digital cultural products on music streaming platforms.
+Paper to be presented at the 73rd Annual Conference of the International Communication Association (**ICA**), Toronto, Canada, 25 - 29 May 2023.

-1. **Zhang, X.** (2022, August).
+5. **Zhang, X.** (2022, August).
 Expression avoidance and privacy management as dissonance reduction in the face of online disagreement.
 Paper presented at the 2022 Annual Conference of the Association for Education in Journalism and Mass Communication (**AEJMC**), 3 – 7 August 2022.

-2. **Zhang, X.** & Fu, X. (2022, May).
+6. **Zhang, X.** & Fu, X. (2022, May).
 Codes, collaboration, and communities: A network analysis of the online communities of data-driven journalism on a social coding platform.
 Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

-3. **Zhang, X.**, Lin, W.-Y., Dutton, W. (2022, May).
+7. **Zhang, X.**, Lin, W.-Y., Dutton, W. (2022, May).
 The political consequences of online disagreement: The filtering of communication networks in a polarized political context.
 Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

-4. Fu, X., **Zhang, X.**, Zhu, R., Ping, H., & Chang, Y. (2022, May).
+8. Fu, X., **Zhang, X.**, Zhu, R., Ping, H., & Chang, Y. (2022, May).
 “FALSE!
 Read about it here!”
 Fact-checkers’ social media language feature and its effects on user engagement.
 Paper presented at the 72nd Annual Conference of the International Communication Association (**ICA**), Paris, France, 26-30 May 2022.

-4. **Zhang, X.** & Zhu, R. (2021, May).
+9. **Zhang, X.** & Zhu, R. (2021, May).
 Health journalists’ social media sourcing during the public health emergency: A network analytics approach.
 Paper presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

-5. Zhu, R. & **Zhang, X.** (2021, May).
+10. Zhu, R. & **Zhang, X.** (2021, May).
 How source-level and message-level factors influence journalists’ social media visibility during a public health emergency.
 Paper presented at the 71st Annual Conference (virtual) of the International Communication Association (**ICA**), 27-31 May 2021.

-6. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
+11. **Zhang, X.**, Guo, S., & Li, R. (2020, May).
 Robot journalists *currently* not needed: Exploring newsrooms’ practices of AI-powered initiatives with a mix-method approach.
 Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

-3. **Zhang, X.** (2020, May).
+12. **Zhang, X.** (2020, May).
 Supply–demand versus social learning: Pathways from social media use to citizens’ demand for democracy.
 Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

-3. **Zhang, X.** & Li, W. (2020, May).
+13. **Zhang, X.** & Li, W. (2020, May).
 From social media with news: Journalists’ social media use for sourcing and verification.
 Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

-4. Lin, W.-Y. & **Zhang, X.** (2020, May).
+14. Lin, W.-Y. & **Zhang, X.** (2020, May).
 Are social media a political movement equalizer?
 Survey evidences from two Asian polities.
 Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

-5. Lin, W.-Y., Oktavianus, J., & **Zhang, X.** (2020, May).
+15. Lin, W.-Y., Oktavianus, J., & **Zhang, X.** (2020, May).
 Feeling politics?
 How communication mediates the effects of emotions on political participation.
 Paper presented at the 70th Annual Conference (virtual) of the International Communication Association (**ICA**), Gold Coast, Australia, 21-25 May 2020.

 6. **Zhang, X.** (2019, May).
 Data, coders, and designers in the newsrooms: The adoption of data-driven journalism in Hong Kong’s local news organizations.
 Paper presented at the 69th Annual Conference of International Communication Association (**ICA**), Washington DC, USA, 24 - 28 May 2019.